kalocsai1/AppleClassifier/README.md

 The data for this demo comes from the 'Fruits 360' dataset by Miahi Olteran available on kaggle at: https://www.kaggle.com/moltean/fruits

-All the data used is contained in the 'data.zip' file.
+All the data used here is contained in the 'data.zip' file.

 Dataset Properties: